glassroom/heinsen_routing/README.md

 ```
 @article{HeinsenRouting2019,
-    title	= {Routing Capsules by Their Net Cost to Use or Ignore, with Sample Applications in Vision and Language},
+    title	= {An Algorithm for Routing Capsules in All Domains},
     author	= {Franz A. Heinsen},
     year	= {2019},
 }